lsst/ap_verify/doc/lsst.ap.verify/command-line-reference.rst

 Status code
 ===========

-..
-TODO: should we require that ap_verify and ap_pipe follow the CmdLineTask convention?
-(DM-12853)

 ``ap_verify`` returns a status code of ``0`` if the pipeline ran to completion.
 If the pipeline fails, the status code will be an interpreter-dependent nonzero value.